adamlocker/my-wee-blog/_posts/2022-04-13-the-bandit-of-digital.md

 ---
 layout: post
-title: The Smokey and the Bandit of Digital Transformation
+title: Bandits of Digital Transformation
 date: 2022-04-13 14:00:00
 categories: transformation
 excerpt: The Smokey and the Bandit theme is actually about Digital Transformation, hear me out...